jorainer/SpectraTutorials/Abstract-EuroBioc2023.md

 # `Spectra`: an expandable infrastructure to handle mass spectrometry data

-Mass spectrometry (MS) data is a key technology in modern proteomics and metabolomics experiments.
+Mass spectrometry (MS) data is a key technology in modern metabolomics and proteomics experiments.
 Continuous improvements in MS instrumentation, larger experiments and new technological developments lead to ever growing data sizes and increased number of available variables making *standard* in-memory data handling and processing difficult.

-The `Spectra` package was specifically designed to simplify extension to additional data resources or implementation of alternative data representations.
-These can be realized by extending the virtual `MsBackend` class.
+The `Spectra` package provides a modern infrastructure for MS data handling specifically designed to enable extension to additional data resources or alternative data representations.
+These can be realized by extending the virtual `MsBackend` class and its related methods.
 Implementations of such `MsBackend` classes can be tailored for specific needs, such as low memory footprint, fast processing, remote data access, or also support for specific additional data types or variables.
-Importantly, data processing of `Spectra` objects is independent of the used backend due to a *lazy processing*
+Importantly, data processing of `Spectra` objects is independent of the backend in use due to a *lazy evaluation* mechanism that caches data manipulations internally.

 This workshop discusses different available data representations for MS data along with their properties, advantages and performances.
 In addition,